zufre/react-props-cb-000/README.md

 ## Default values for props
 What if we didn't have a poster image for a movie?
 Ideally, we'd have a default poster image for that instead.
 Instead of passing in that default poster image in case we don't have one, we can tell update our `MovieCard` component to use a default value instead, if the `poster` prop was not provided.
-To do that, we add the `.propTypes` property to our `MovieCard` class:
+To do that, we add the `propTypes` property to our `MovieCard` class:

 ```js